|Home | About | Undergraduate | Graduate | Prospective | Current | Athletics | Alumni | Faculty/Staff |

 Generally, Shepherd University does not cancel operations because of inclement weather.
-Unlike the K-12 schools, the University has different operational issues and its students are not minor children thus, if severe weather conditions render it dangerous for students to reach the University, those who fail to travel to campus on that particular day will not be put at a serious disadvantage.
+Unlike the K-12 schools, the University has different operational issues because some of our students live on campus.
+If severe weather conditions render it dangerous for commuter students to reach the University, those who fail to travel to campus on that particular day will not be put at a serious disadvantage.
 Individual students who have encountered severe travel conditions should notify their instructors of their absence prior to the next class meeting and should request appropriate arrangements for the makeup of course work.

 Employees encountering severe travel conditions should notify their supervisors of their absence and discuss work conditions, leave time, and special needs.

 All employees designated as emergency personnel (via a memo from their supervisors) will be required to report at their regular work times regardless of weather conditions, unless otherwise directed by their unit supervisors.